rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-1/README.md

 ```
 In our example we have configured a parameter named `person` and added it as one of our arguments.

-Let's go ahead and run it:
+Let's go ahead and run it using `oc`:

     oc create -f task-hello-params.yaml